 In 2003, the Foundation adopted a SIMPLE-IRA plan which covers all employees from their hire date.
 The Foundation matches each employee's elective deferral on a dollar-for-dollar basis up to 3-5% of the employee's compensation or other defined limits, based on length of employment.
-A matching contribution of \$38,185 was made to the SIMPLE-IRA plan for the year ended August 31, 2016.
+Matching contributions of \$57,888 and \$38,185 were made to the SIMPLE-IRA plan for the years ended August 31, 2017 and 2016, respectively.